RobNor12/IT-Automation-Engineering/README.md

 * **VirusTotal API:** Real-time threat intelligence data acquisition.

 ### 🚀 Key Features
-* **Automated Intelligence Lookup:** Queries VirusTotal in real-time to retrieve maliciousness statistics.

-* **Intelligent Duplicate Prevention:** Checks existing local records before querying the API, saving limited API credits.

-* **Workflow-Driven Disposition:** Supports a clear lifecycle for every investigated target: Unknown/Clean → Flagged for Review → Resolved.

-* **Audit-Ready Logging:** All investigations are logged in a structured format suitable for security team reporting.
+* **Identity & Access Management (IAM):** The triage script implements a secure authentication gate, ensuring only authorized analysts can access and modify the threat log.

+* **Forensic Audit Logging:** Every disposition (Malicious/Clean) is automatically timestamped and attributed to the specific analyst who performed the review.

+* **Schema Resiliency:** The system dynamically manages database growth, ensuring audit columns are initialized and maintained without requiring manual data migration.

+* **Operational Discipline:** By moving from manual checks to a scripted workflow, the system eliminates human error, standardizes decision-making, and maintains a clean, searchable incident history.

 ### ⚙️ How to Use
-* **1. Setup**
+* **Setup:**

+  * Download the requirements.txt folder to ensure you have the Libraries necessary to run these programs

-Ensure your api_key.txt file is placed in your project directory (as defined in your constants).
+  * Ensure your "api_key.txt" file, "email_review.csv" file, and "authorized_analyst.csv" file are placed securely in your project directory.
+These files are not included in this repository

-* **2. Threat Parsing (main.py)**
+* **Threat Parsing (main.py):**

-Run the script to check a domain or email address.
+   * Run the script to check a domain or email address.

             Bash
             python main.py

-The script will check the local database for existing reviews.

-If new, it queries VirusTotal.

-If clean, you can opt to flag it for the review queue.
+   * Performs reputation checks.

+   * Duplicates are ignored to conserve API credits.

+   * Suspicious targets are queued for the Reviewer.

-* **3. Review & Disposition (reviewer.py)**
+* **Review & Disposition (reviewer.py):**

-Use this script to process your queue.
+  * Use this script to process your queue.

             Bash
             python reviewer.py

-This will iterate through all entries marked as "Flagged Manually."

-Allows the analyst to make the final determination (Malicious vs. Clean) and updates the master CSV file.
+  * Authenticates the analyst against the known_analyst.csv list.

+  * Provides an interactive queue for disposition (M/C).

+  * Automatically appends Reviewer ID and Last_Updated timestamp to the audit log.

 ### MIT License
 MIT License